solidjs/solid-docs-legacy/langs/en/guides/faq.md

 ### Why do I lose reactivity when I destructure props?

-With props and store objects, reactivity is enabled by tracking on property access.
+With a props object, reactivity is enabled by tracking on property access.
 If you access the property within a _tracking scope_ like a JSX expression or an effect, then the JSX expression will rerender or the effect will rerun when that property changes.